wdherndon/FullStackEmbedded.github.io/index.md

 Embedded chapters where we work - so that people who get to know each other before and during the courses have a forum to continue to collaborate in the future.
-In the long term, we hope to connect various chapters so that they can exchange knowledge, skills, tips, tricks and maybe even more beyond the borders of their own countries.
+In the long term, we hope to connect various chapters so that they can exchange knowledge, skills, tips, tricks bilaterally.
+Although Full Stack Embedded originated in Europe, Europe should not be its permanent nexus.

 # What we do
 Executive summary: Really cool stuff

+## Develop open source stuff
+This includes hardware, software and curricula.

+## Teach students in the developing world
+We look for local partners, go there and teach the course.

+## Growing the community
+After we're gone the local chapter continues, giving courses, developing new devices, and releasing them to the rest of the community.
+We stay in contact but try to let them take over and do the driving.

-# No rest for the wicked: A network of chapters
+# Current chapters

-## Authors and contributors
-This needs to be moved into the "About us" page!
+Right now only one chapter exists: Frankfurt.
+A chapter in Lomé, Togo is taking its first baby steps now and will hopefully have a presence on this page soon.

+# Who are these crazy people?
-The current contributors, code authors, soldering artists, etc. are:
+The current contributors, code authors, soldering artists, etc. are the brave men of the Frankfurt chapter:

 * Frederic Afadjigla ([@freaf87](https://github.com/freaf87))
 * Nico Caspari ([@NicolasCaspari](https://github.com/NicolasCaspari))